Last updated: 08 February 2022

 Is my passport an electronic one?

-Card issuers in different countries build their business case to justify smart cards' issuance for various reasons.
+For various reasons, card issuers in different countries build their business case to justify smart cards' issuance.

-In the U.S., the fraud liability shift (EMV liability shift) ran into effect in late 2015 for POS devices and will apply in April 2021 for Automatic Fuel Dispensers.
+In the US, the fraud liability shift (EMV liability shift) occurred in late 2015 for POS devices and will apply in April 2021 for Automatic Fuel Dispensers.

 In June 2021, over 77% of all credit card payments (card present) were done with an EMV card chip.

-This figure is to be compared with 95%+ in Canada, Latin America, Europe, Africa, and the Middle East.
+This figure will be compared with 95%+ in Canada, Latin America, Europe, Africa, and the Middle East.

 New markets will further help make smart cards widespread in North America.